Forge a career in HR, and help us make this an inspiring place to work, where everyone can feel at home, give their best, and develop their talents.

 We pride ourselves on the professional support we offer our graduates, and the friendly, down to earth community our graduates have shaped themselves.

-This will include meeting your buddy and support team, getting to know your fellow graduates, and taking part in an in-depth induction period, which will give you a broad understanding of how RBS works, our values, and our goals.
+This will include meeting your buddy and support team, getting to know your fellow graduates, and taking part in an in-depth two day induction period, which will give you a broad understanding of how RBS works, our values, and our goals.

 You’ll hear from leaders across our business and be brought up to speed on key topics like our customers, bank structure, entrepreneurship, risk and control, technology and digital innovation.

 After the induction, you’ll begin your first rotation.
 We’ll assign you a line manager and team in HR and be immersed in their work for six months.

 For the remaining rotations you’ll get to experience rotations in our business facing teams, our Policy and Advice team and our expert centre teams.
 We’ll work with you on each of these so you experience a broad range of placements.
 You’ll also have an opportunity to tell us your preferences for the final placement.
 Selection will depend on both your motivations and the business needs.

 The scale and diversity of RBS means you’ll benefit from an excellent range of placements.
 The overall aim of the rotation system is to give you exposure to the full breadth of work we do.

 As you progress through each rotation you’ll be able to take advantage of a comprehensive suite of learning and training options to develop the technical and business expertise you’ll need.

 This will involve undertaking the Chartered Institute of Personnel and Development (CIPD Level 7) qualification.